nion-software/nionswift/design/data_model.md

 **Free-form metadata** is information that travels with an annotated array without a machine-enforced schema and is not interpreted by the annotated array model.

 An **axis group** is an ordered group of axes in an annotated array.
 The rank of an axis group is the number of axes in the group.
+Each axis object includes a display label and a positive concrete size.

 The **array rank** (called `ndim` in NumPy-oriented code) is the total number of axes in an annotated array, equal to the sum of axis-group ranks.

-A **bound axis group** is an axis group in which every axis has a concrete positive size.
-Its axis sizes determine the shape of the group.

 The **signal axis group** is the final axis group in an annotated array. *Note on nomenclature:* "signal" is not a perfect term - axes outside the signal axis group may also carry meaningful signal - but it is the least bad of the candidates considered and a clear improvement over the previous term "datum," which read as surveying jargon and was an awkward singular of "data."